 In some parts of Europe, particularly southern France, chamomile plants have been strewn on floors and pathways to give the area a good scent.
-Many feel that Chamomile is a naturally relaxing herb, promoting restfulness and drowsiness.
+Many feel that Chamomile is a naturally soothing and relaxing herb, promoting restfulness and drowsiness.
 Chamomile tastes great with such condiments as honey, lime, lemon and cinnamon!

 Ingredients: organic Egyptian chamomile

 Positioned on the crossroads of the ancient spice road, Egypt has a long history in growing, processing, and preparing herbs.
 Not only does the fertile land of the Nile delta provide ideal growing conditions, but thousands of years of knowledge have created highly skilled farmers.
 The earliest written records of herbal practices in Egypt are found in the Ebers Papyrus dating from about 1500 BCE, which contains over 700 references to herbal remedies.
 In much of Egypt, growing and processing herbs is still done in the traditional way -- planting, harvesting and processing by hand.
 For some herbs like chamomile, this manual process is still required to keep the flowers as intact as possible.

 At Arbor Teas, we believe tea should be brewed to suit your personal taste.
 We’re happy to make recommendations to get you started, but don’t hesitate to experiment!
 When brewing your tea, your main considerations are tea quantity, water temperature, and steeping time.
 We recommend herbal and rooibos teas to be steeped for 5 to 7 minutes in water heated to a full rolling boil.
 For the best flavor, use fresh water whenever possible, and avoid overboiling.
 If you want a stronger brew, just use more tea.
 And don’t forget to re-steep your tea leaves to get the most out of your leaf!